 - Preparation for emergency sedation situations

-Reserve your spot in one of our upcoming course offerings.
+Reserve your spot in one of our upcoming course offerings, or contact us to inquire about future training dates.
 We look forward to having you participate in our class!

 Margaret Brewer RN, MSN